Apostille Canada - The Definitive Guide (2023)

 Apostille Guide

-Global Affairs Canada does not authenticate all documents.
+Global Affairs Canada cannot apostille all documents.
 They will not authenticate your document if:

 • It’s not an original document